doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 ### Load Order Backup
 Finally, make a backup of both your installation order and your load order (this is in the event that MO2 crashes and purges your load order):
 1. In the right pane of MO2, click the harddisk icon.
 A text popup "Backup of load order created" should appear at the bottom of the MO2 interface
 1. In the left pane of MO2, click the harddisk icon.
-A text popup "Backup of mod list created"
+A text popup "Backup of mod list created" should appear at the bottom of the MO2 interface.

 # Conflict Resolution
 Several of the mods in this guide make edits to the same creatures and NPCs, and in some cases these changes will not be carried over and merged by the multipatch and merged patch.
 The following patch will resolve those conflicts and ensure the correct changes are carried forward into your merged patches in the next step of this guide.